-All students take one Culture course on the N.U.in program.
+All students take one Culture course on The N.U.in Program.
 This place-based course is a signature feature of Northeastern's global experiential learning model designed to develop students' cognitive capacities in cultural agility and critical thinking.
 It is typically an immersive introduction to your city or location with out-of-classroom opportunities.

 You choose one of the Culture course options as a required part of your N.U.in experience.
-The options for Fall 2024 are:
+Please note, you are only able to enroll in one Culture course.
+The options for Fall 2025 are: